rwieruch/Images-Scatterplot/README.md

 grunt serve
 ```

-Sample Line Chart
+Images Scatterplot
 ==================

-The project includes an example directive for a simple line chart (simplelinechart.js).
-In the main.html template you will find a `<div simple-line-chart></div>` element to create the line chart.
-Furthermore you have a ng-repeat directive to visualize Small Multiples.
+The project includes an example directive for a simple line chart image scatterplot.
+In the main.html template you will find a `<div scatterplot></div>` element to create the visualization.